Aegean Airlines Business Class Review: Is It Worth the Upgrade?

 3. Pre-book your Business Class meal.
 Log in to Aegean’s website up to 24 hours before departure and choose your meal.
 If you are seated in the last row of Business, you might not get the main dish you want due to high demand.

 4. Make sure to pre-book your seat -it’s free in Business Class.
 Remember that there are just aisle and window seats -the middle seat is used as a table.
 The first row has the most leg space.
-Seats 1A and 1F are on the window, while the seats 1C and 1D are on the aisle.
+Seats 1A and 1F are on the window, while seats 1C and 1D are on the aisle.

 5. The first-row seats are the most spacious ones.
 However, you can’t have a bag during take-off and landing.